Diegocortes15/ui-automation-challenge-js/README.md

 - In Visual Studio Code, open new terminal with ``` Ctrl+Shift+` ``` or on top sidebar click Terminal, then click New Terminal

-Type next commands to execute the next test cases
+Type the following commands to run the following test cases

 - Type ``` npm init ``` and wait all packages will be downloaded